influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ## WAL

-* Append-only log composed of a fixed size segment files.
+* Append-only log composed of fixed size segment files.
 * Writes are appended to the current segment
 * Roll-over to new segment after filling the current segment
 * Closed segments are never modified and used for startup and recovery as well as compactions.